dubbing-ai/DatasetGen/README.md

 generated/
 ├── XX-YYY.csv        # From OpenAI O1
 ├── XX-YYY-claude.csv # From Anthropic Claude
-└── combined/         # Combined and processed datasets
+└── processed/        # Processed and combined datasets
     ├── combined_sentences_no_filter.csv      # All generated data combined
     ├── combined_sentences.csv                # Combined data excluding sentences with "ๆ ฯ" └── combined_sentences_with_phoneme.csv   # With Thai and English phonemes